 Jamie, a 37-year-old male, began experiencing depressive moods, difficulty concentrating, increased fatigue, lowered energy, feeling tense, and negative thoughts in his early 20’s.
 He reports that he never reached out for help because even if the symptoms tended to start in October to November almost every year, they always stopped around March.

 This year, Jamie’s symptoms began around the same time, although he noticed that his negative thoughts were worse than normal and that his sleep schedule was off.
-As a result, he reached out to a local therapist, who diagnosed Jamie with “unspecified depressive disorder with seasonal pattern,” which is more commonly known as seasonal affective disorder (SAD).9
+As a result, he reached out to a local therapist, who diagnosed Jamie with “unspecified depressive disorder with seasonal pattern,” which is more commonly known as seasonal affective disorder (SAD).7

 Jamie’s therapist began working with him to reduce the impact of his symptoms by having him engage in regular meditation to reduce his anxiety and challenge his thoughts outside of session to reduce the negative thought patterns impacting his perspective.

-4. CBT For Postpartum Depression
+CBT For Postpartum Depression Example

 Julia, a 32-year-old female, had her baby about three weeks ago.
 About two weeks ago, Julia began experiencing significant levels of anxiety, panic attacks, low mood, feelings of depression and worthlessness, and loneliness.
-This was Julia’s first child and she had never experienced these feelings before, nor had anyone else in her family.2,9
+This was Julia’s first child and she had never experienced these feelings before, nor had anyone else in her family.1, 7

 Julia sought out a therapist to figure out her feelings and was diagnosed with “unspecified depressive disorder with peripartum onset,” more commonly known as postpartum depression.
-Her therapist knew that research indicated that CBT had improved long- and short-term symptoms of depression and had some impact on anxiety in postnatal depression.10
+Her therapist knew that research indicated that CBT had improved long- and short-term symptoms of depression and had some impact on anxiety in postnatal depression.8

 Julia’s therapist encouraged her to journal her feelings each day to increase awareness as well as acknowledge the positive things she was doing.